wI2L/fizz/README.md

 // Model can be of any type, and may also be `nil`,
 // in which case the string type will be used as default. fizz.Header(name, desc string, model interface{})

+// Override the binding model of the operation. fizz.InputModel(model interface{})
 ```

+**NOTE:** `fizz.InputModel` allows to override the operation input regardless of how the handler implementation really binds the request.
+It is the developer responsibility to ensure that the parameters binding matches the OpenAPI specification.

 **NOTE:** The fist argument of the `fizz.Reponse` method which represents an HTTP status code is of type *string* because the spec accept the value `default`.
 See the [Responses Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#responsesObject) documentation for more informations.